 Set up a Hub

 Running your own Hub can be very rewarding (in more ways than one), and takes very little effort.
 You need a covered space like a front room, verandah, carport, garage - covered space with trolley access for crates.
+Also tables to pack on (eg: fold tables you can get from your hardware store); a computer to communicate with members and post on facebook.
 The packing, by you, takes less than an hour a week.
 You receive most or all your fruit and vegies for free (and over 7 orders in a week 20% discount on all other products).

 Where can you set up a Hub?